aws-samples/exploring-images-on-social-media-using-amazon-rekognition/README.md

-Exploring The Eye of the Customer on Social Media using Amazon Rekognition and Amazon Athena
+ Exploring Images on Social Media using Amazon Rekognition
 ================

 ## Solution Overview